Karthik-gorapalli/PCOS-Prediction/README.md

 • Deployed the model as a Django-based web app, enabling real-time predictions for end users.

-• Age group between 20-30 are most effected
+• Age group between 20-30 are most effected.

 ## **Objectives**
 • Build a reliable predictive model for PCOS detection